SveltyCMS/SveltyCMS/README.md

 # :star: Give us a star

-If you like what we're doing, give us a `star` and share our `SimpleCMS` project with others
+If you like what we're doing, give us a `star` and share our `SveltyCMS` project with others